antonioguj/bronchinet/README.md

     ├── requirements.txt        <- The requirements file for reproducing the analysis environment, e.g.
     │                         	   generated with `pip freeze > requirements.txt`
     │
+    ├── scripts_launch          <- Scripts with pipelines and PBS scripts to run in clusters │
     ├── setup.py                <- makes project pip installable (pip install -e .) so src can be imported ├── src                     <- Source code for use in this project.
     │   │